UIA World Congress

 D'Amateur Architecture Studio

-Amateur Architecture Studio is formed by architect Wang Shu, the only Chinese Pritzker winner, and his wife and partner, Lu Wenyu.
-They are known for how, instead of being carried away by the wave of China's modernization based on the destruction of historical fabrics, they create contemporary, and at the same time, timeless and rooted architecture.
-One of the most extreme cases of their vision is the Ningbo History Museum, built with the remains of the buildings that were there.
-They have maintained the same idea in one of their most recent works, the Lin'an History Museum, where they integrated pieces of the cultivated land of the village where it stands and fragmented the building into different volumes so that it would resemble the houses of a village and not "a large container".
+Amateur Architecture Studio is formed by architect Wang Shu, the only Chinese Pritzker Prize winner, and his wife and partner, Lu Wenyu.
+They are known for how, instead of getting carried away by the wave of China's modernization based on the destruction of historical fabrics, they create contemporary, and at the same time, timeless and rooted architecture.
+One of the most extreme cases of their vision is the Ningbo Museum of History, built with the remains of the buildings that were there.
+They have maintained the same idea in one of their most recent works, the Lin'an Museum of History, where they integrated pieces of the farmland of the village where it stands and fragmented the building into different volumes so that it would resemble the houses of a village and not "a large container".

 Limbo Museum.